How to Start a Food Blog in 6 Easy Steps

 They’ve got a few different plans, but I recommend just starting with the Basic Plan for just $3.95/month (this is a special deal for Root + Revel readers; normally it’s $7.99/month).
 The basic plan will provide everything you need when just starting out, and you can always upgrade to a more robust plan later as needed.

 I also recommend choosing the 36-month plan, which will help you save money, too.
-Don’t worry, if you ever need to cancel for any reason, Bluehost will refund you a pro-rated amount based on how long you used their service.

 4. How to Start a Food Blog: Pick a content management system

 Once you’ve completed your hosting registration, it’s time to pick a content management system.
 This is the tool you’ll use to actually design your blog and write your posts.

 While some people go with Squarespace or Wix, I think that’s a mistake.
 Wordpess is the #1 blogging software out there and you’ll have more themes, plug-ins, SEO capabilities and it’s the most popular and robust DIY platform out there.
 Plus, it’s FREE!
 And it’s super easy to use.

 And if you chose Bluehost for your hosting, you’re in luck since you you’ll have WordPress automatically installed, and you can even pick a theme right away (which is the next step #5 below).
 Bluehost also has “live chat” customer service peeps on the ready to answer any questions you might have in this process.